marcbeep/flashcards/ci/cheatsheets/formulas.md

   - $\phi'$ = derivative of activation function
   - $v_j$ = weighted sum of inputs

+  In plain English: This formula calculates how much each output neuron contributed to the overall error.
+It considers both the difference between what we wanted and what we got, and how sensitive the neuron is to changes in its input (through the derivative of the activation function).

 - **Hidden Layer Error**: Error propagated from next layer

   $$